Songtham: Martial affairs

 On martial affairs, however, King Songtham was less successful.
 In 1621 he himself led Siamese armies into Cambodia to bring the kingdom under control but was repelled by King Chey Chettha II of Oudong.
 Songtham sent his brother Uparaja Si Sin to invade again in 1622 and failed.
 During this invasion, King Songtham was supported by the Dutch East India Company.
 Two warships from Batavia were sent by Governor General Jan Pieterszoon Coen to assist the Siamese fleet.
-In, 1622 King Anaukpetlun of Pegu took Tavoy away from the Siamese.
+In 1622 Toungoo King Anaukpetlun took Tavoy (modern-day Dawei) away from the Siamese.

 During his reign, Cambodia and Lanna revolted and became independent once more.

 Foreign relations

 The English first arrived aboard the East India Company ship Globe in 1612, delivering a letter from King James I. They were given a place between the Japanese and Dutch in Ayutthaya, and were later joined by the French East India Company.
-However, the English closed their factory in 1622.
+An English ship called the Tryal sinked in 1622 off the coast of western Australia while losing its course to Ayutthaya.
+The ship's manifest noted gifts as 'spangles for the king of Siam'.
+In the following year, the English closed their factory.

 Songtham signed a treaty with the Dutch on 12 June 1617.
 All trading however, was through the King's government.
-Colonies from China, Malay, Japan, Burma, Cambodia, Laos, and Vietnam were tolerated.
+Colonies from China, Malay, Japan, Burma, Cambodia, Laos and Vietnam were tolerated.

-Songtham sent four embassies (about 20 people each) to the Japanese shōgun in 1621, 1623, 1626, 1629, to Shogun Tokugawa Hidetada and Iemitsu.
+Songtham sent four embassies (about 20 people each) to the Japanese shōgun in 1621, 1623, 1626 and 1629 to Shogun Tokugawa Hidetada and Iemitsu.